-- "Administrative, Managerial, and Technical Staff" means those individuals who are responsible for central office operations or specialized instructional or administrative management services who provide support or oversight to various BOCES programs or to component districts. - "Behavior Management System" means a process or system of consequences for behavior that is developed and monitored by staff in a particular building or program which is used by staff and students in order to monitor and improve student behaviors. - "BOCES Function" means a BOCES-sponsored or BOCES-authorized extracurricular event or activity, or a BOCES-sponsored work site/internship. - "BOCES Property" means any BOCES-owned or leased equipment, building, structure, playground, parking lot, grounds, or land contained within the real property boundary lines of BOCES' schools or centers or in or on a BOCES-supervised school bus. - "Building Administrator" means a certified administrator who is responsible for the supervision and management of a BOCES site. - "Bullying" see Harassment. - "Committee on Special Education (CSE)" means the Committee on Special Education, subcommittee on special education, or other multidisciplinary team of the student's home school district. - "Cyberbullying" means harassment or bullying, where the harassment or bullying occurs through any form of electronic communication. - "Detention" means an after school penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate. - "Dignity for All Students Act" refers to Article 2 of the New York State Education Law, as well as amendments to Sections 801-a and 2801 New York State Education Law made pursuant to Chapter 482 of the Laws of 2010.
+- "Administrative, Managerial, and Technical Staff" means those individuals who are responsible for central office operations or specialized instructional or administrative management services who provide support or oversight to various BOCES programs or to component districts. - "Behavior Management System" means a process or system of consequences for behavior that is developed and monitored by staff in a particular building or program which is used by staff and students in order to monitor and improve student behaviors. - "BOCES Function" means a BOCES-sponsored or BOCES-authorized extracurricular event or activity, or a BOCES-sponsored work site/internship. - "BOCES Property" means any BOCES-owned or leased equipment, building, structure, playground, parking lot, grounds, or land contained within the real property boundary lines of BOCES' schools or centers or in or on a BOCES-supervised school bus. - "Building Administrator" means a certified administrator who is responsible for the supervision and management of a BOCES site. - "Bullying" see Harassment. - "Committee on Special Education (CSE)" means the Committee on Special Education, subcommittee on special education, or other multidisciplinary team of the student's home school district. - "Cyberbullying" means harassment or bullying, where the harassment or bullying occurs through any form of electronic communication. - "Detention" means an after-school penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate. - "Dignity for All Students Act" refers to Article 2 of the New York State Education Law, as well as amendments to Sections 801-a and 2801 New York State Education Law made pursuant to Chapter 482 of the Laws of 2010.
 For purposes of this Code of Conduct, it will also refer to subsequent amendments to those statutes, and to any and all regulations promulgated by the Commissioner of Education to achieve the aims set forth in Chapter 482 of the Laws of 2010.
-The intent of the Dignity Act is to provide all public elementary and secondary school students with a safe and supportive environment free from discrimination, harassment, bullying, taunting or intimidation, as well as to foster civility in public schools. - "Disciplinary Change in Placement" means a suspension or removal by the home school district of a student with a disability from his/her current educational placement that is either for more than ten consecutive school days, or for a period of ten consecutive school days or less if the student is subjected to a series of suspensions or removals that constitute a pattern because they cumulate to more than ten school days in a school year, because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals, and because of such additional factors as the length of each suspension or removal, the total amount of time the student has been removed and the proximity of the suspensions or removals to one another.
+The intent of the Dignity Act is to provide all public elementary and secondary school students with a safe and supportive environment free from discrimination, harassment, bullying, taunting or intimidation, as well as to foster civility in public schools. - "Disciplinary Change in Placement" means a suspension or removal by the home school district of a student with a disability from his/her current educational placement that is either for more than ten consecutive school days, or for a period of ten consecutive school days or less if the student is subjected to a series of suspensions or removals that constitute a pattern because they cumulate to more than ten school days in a school year, because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals, and because of such additional factors as the length of each suspension or removal, the total amount of time the student has been removed and the proximity of the suspensions or removals to one another. - "Discrimination" for purposes of prohibited conduct under the Dignity for All Students Act (DASA) means discrimination against any student by a student or students and/or an employee or employees on school property or at a school function including, but not limited to, discrimination based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.